 Some refer to it as being emotional – but all irrational traits to what ideal?
 After all, that is what separates us from machines and robots!

 Living for the present is an inherent human attribute that is hard to change or condition.

-So while, sociopaths, psychopaths, dictators, and oppressors are no far from beasts with the lack of compassion that would even amaze the most ruthless animal predator if they had the consciousness to see what was going on in our world, they are lacking what we basically have mythologically termed – a soul.
+Sociopaths, psychopaths, dictators, and oppressors are not far from beasts.
+They lack the compassion that would even amaze the most ruthless animal predator if they had the consciousness to see what was going on in our world.
+These people also lack what we basically have mythologically termed – a soul.

 This piece is however not to criticize or state the obvious about such people but to try to explain why they behave as they do.

-So you see, it is when we learn to be compassionate and more emotionally conscious, that the concept of sustainability and the conservation of funds, resources and nature itself for future generations becomes a reality – and not just a buzzword.
+It is when we learn to be compassionate and more emotionally conscious, that the concept of sustainability, conservation of any resource for future generations becomes a reality.